 A Letter of Intent is a document containing information about the commitment of one party to do business with another party.
 It contains all the information regarding the deal, which both parties have agreed to do business in the near future.
 It is basically a non-binding document that summarizes the results of negotiations between two parties in order to facilitate the future formation of a contract.

-A Letter of Intent, also known as a Memorandum of Understanding or Heads of Terms, is useful when parties are not ready to sign a contract but want to record the progress of initial negotiations and issues that need resolution.
-It contains information such as the main content of the future contract and the time when the contract will be signed.
+A Letter of Intent, also known as a pre-contract, Memorandum of Understanding, or Heads of Terms, is useful when parties are not ready to sign a contract but want to record the progress of initial negotiations and issues that need resolution.
+It contains information such as the main content of the futures contract and the time when the contract will be signed.
 A Memorandum of Understanding may also contain details about how further negotiations should be conducted and any exclusivity period during which the parties are precluded from negotiating with other parties, and has the effect of pushing forward contract negotiations.

 How do you write a Letter of Intent?